Dragon Quest Monsters: Joker 3

 Assassination Classroom: Assassin Training Plan

-Bandai Namco has recently shared two new commercials and a gameplay video for Assassination Classroom: Assassin Training Plan.
-You can find them below:
+Bandai Namco has released a new gameplay video for Assassination Classroom: Assassin Training Plan.
+You can find it below:

 Sonic Boom: Fire & Ice